 - For men: Around 3.7 liters or 125 ounces

 - For women: Around 2.7 liters or 91 ounces

 This would be around 15.5 cups for men and just over 11 cups for women.
 However, approximately 80 percent of this should come from drinks, including water, and the rest will be from food.

 This means that:

-- Women should drink around 73 ounces, or just over 9 cups
+- Women should drink about 73 ounces or just over 9 cups

-Fresh fruits and vegetables and all non-alcoholic fluids count towards this recommendation.
+Fresh fruits and vegetables and all non-alcoholic juices count towards this recommendation.

 - when you have a fever

 - when you sweat a lot, for example, due to physical activity

 Here are some facts about water: